 Chime Bank is an online financial institution offering low-fee checking and saving services.
 And if you travel a lot, you’ll want to check them out.

-There’s no foreign transaction fee, and while you will be charged $2.50 for using a foreign ATM (plus operator fees), you can withdraw money fee-free at Moneypass ATMs.
+There are no foreign transaction fee, and while you will be charged $2.50 for using a foreign ATM (plus operator fees), you can withdraw money fee-free at Moneypass ATMs.

 Even if you can’t find those ATMs when you’re abroad, the Chime Spending account is easy to manage.
 There isn’t any monthly fee or minimum balance requirements.
 So if you have to pay those ATM fees when you’re in another country, your Chime account helps you save in other ways.